All Products

 SLSProject

-A resource management unit in Simple Log Service for resource isolation and control.
-If no Project is available, click Create SLSProject to create one.
-For more information, see Manage Projects.
+A project is a resource management unit in Simple Log Service (SLS) for resource isolation and access control.
+If no project is available on the current page, click Create SLSProject to create one.
+For more information, see Manage a project.

 logstore

-After the service is activated, a machine group is automatically created in SLS with a name in the format eas-sls-{resource-id}-mg, for example, eas-sls-eas-r-9u2lq6ij1pk5yvvh****-mg.
-In this format, resource-id is the resource group ID.
+After you enable log delivery, SLS automatically creates a machine group named in the format eas-sls-{resource-id}-mg, for example, eas-sls-eas-r-9u2lq6ij1pk5yvvh****-mg.
+The resource-id is the resource group ID.

-EAS also automatically creates a Logtail configuration in the specified Logstore to collect EAS internal logs.
+In addition, EAS automatically creates a Logtail configuration in the specified Logstore to collect logs generated by the EAS framework.

-If you use a resource quota (Lingjun), follow these steps to create a machine group.
+If you use a resource quota, create a machine group.

 1. Log on to the Simple Log Service console.